PostgresApp/PostgresApp/docs/index.md

 Postgres.app is a full-featured PostgreSQL installation packaged as a standard Mac app.
-It includes everything you need to get started: we've even included popular extensions like [PostGIS](http://postgis.net) for geo data and [plv8](https://github.com/plv8/plv8) for Javascript.
+It includes everything you need to get started: we've even included popular extensions like [PostGIS](http://postgis.net) for geo data and [plv8](https://github.com/plv8/plv8) for JavaScript.

 Postgres.app has a beautiful user interface and a convenient menu bar item.